• Skip to primary navigation

 6. Providing a clear career path

 For today’s motivated employees, having a clearly defined career path and being empowered to grow are key factors for engagement.
-Technologybased programs like gamification, social media, and collaboration tools make growing and improving within the organization not just desirable, but “fun.”
+Technology based programs like gamification, social media, and collaboration tools make growing and improving within the organization not just desirable, but “fun.”
 Gamification, which shows where you rank vs. others and where your team ranks vs. other teams, revitalizes the competitive spirit to help people improve and grow as they progress along their career paths.
 Collaboration and social tools bring people together to solve problems effectively through communication and the sharing of best practices.
-This allows problems to be solved faster and drives knowledge-sharing within the organization — important dynamics in nurturing a workforce that’s motivated and engaged.
+Problems are solved faster and drives knowledge-sharing within the organization.
+This naturally motivates and engages your workforce.

 7. Empowering employees to make a difference